hearvox/sound-shares/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Embed a player with your audio into Facebook posts and Twitter tweets.
+Embed a player with your audio into your social site posts.

 == Description ==

+*Notice: This plugin works only for Twitter right now.
+As of December 2017, Facebook no longer allows embedded videos to play in link previews (including those from YouTube and Videos).
+You can still embed audio players in tweets using this plugin.*

 Sound Shares adds an audio player to social-site shares of your posts.